dkobak/excess-mortality/README.md

 <p><a href="img/russia.png?raw=true"><img src="img/russia.png" width="400" title="Excess mortality in Russia"></a>

-<p>Excess based on weekly data from http://mortality.org (only 2020 data are available so far):
+<p>Excess based on weekly data (by date of death) from http://mortality.org (only 2020 data are available so far; note that these weekly data do not include Crimea and do not include deaths with unknown week of death):

 <p><a href="img/russia-weekly-excess.png?raw=true"><img src="img/russia-weekly-excess.png" width="400" title="Weekly excess mortality in Russia"></a>